 What are the Symptoms of a Heart Attack?

 Patients who are having a heart attack can experience a wide array of symptoms.
 Some patients will experience many symptoms, and others will only experience a few.

 Some of the most common symptoms of a heart attack include:

 - Pain in the chest that is crushing, squeezing, or burning pain, in addition to pressure or feeling of fullness

 - Discomfort or pain from the chest radiating to the neck, shoulders, one or both arms, or even the jaw

 - Aches that lasts for at least a few minutes and may reduce in intensity and return

 - Nausea, heartburn (acid reflux), or upset stomach

 - Gray color in the face

-Many patients come to the ER each year with the symptoms above but are sent home without the proper diagnosis.
-This especially includes women who don’t present with typical heart attack signs and those thought of as too young to have one.
-Heart attacks can only be diagnosed with special tests like an EKG, heart imaging, blood work or thorough exam by a cardiologist.
-If a heart attack goes misdiagnosed or undiagnosed, it likely to occur again, and the consequences can be severe for patients.
-They can suffer anything from permanent heart damage to brain damage and even death.
+Many patients come to the ER each year with the symptoms above, but are sent home without the proper diagnosis.
+This especially includes women who don’t present with typical heart attack symptoms and those thought of as too young to have this type of adverse health event.
+Heart attacks can only be diagnosed with special tests like an EKG, heart imaging, blood work, or a thorough exam by a cardiologist.
+If a heart attack goes misdiagnosed or undiagnosed, it is likely to occur again, and the consequences can be severe for patients.
+They can suffer permanent heart damage, brain damage, and even death.